 - Rounded upper back (Thoracic Kyphosis)

-Now you’re probably expecting me to address sitting posture which is probably the lead culprit.
-But since were all bored to tears with hearing about how we need to sit up straight, here are three other culprits that are just as significant but you might be less aware of.
+Now you’re probably expecting me to address sitting posture which is probably the lead cause of rounded shoulders.
+But since we’re all bored to tears with hearing about how we have poor posture and we need to sit up straight, here are three other culprits that are just as significant but you might be less aware of.

 I could bitch and moan about how we’re using our phones too much, but the reality is, this is the age that we live in.
 With information becoming more and more accessible from our fingertips, smartphone use is only going to increase, so we may as well embrace it.

 Much like how sitting can be an orthopaedic disaster, prolonged smartphone use has serious repercussions much the same.